Need-a-taco/gened1091_project/README.md

 See [`CSV_FORMAT.md`](./CSV_FORMAT.md) for detailed documentation on the CSV structure.

 **Key Features:**
-- ✅ Each row is a life event
+- ✅ Each row is a question with 4 philosopher options
-- ✅ Options are JSON arrays (4 per event for Kongzi, Laozi, Mozi, Lord Shang)
-- ✅ Support for random event branching
+- ✅ Questions filtered by `has_education` and `has_family` values
+- ✅ First two questions (null values) set player state
+- ✅ 5 point categories per option (career, parents, children, health, friends)
-- ✅ Points system built-in
+- ✅ Age-based progression from 10 to 90
 - ✅ No coding required!

 ## Building for Production